 The five Buddhas symbolize the five basic personalities of the human experience that Buddha transformed into positive traits during his journey to enlightenment.
+Those walking the path to enlightenment can study Buddha's experiences along their own journey to transformation.

 Buddha and Creation